dotastro/hacks-collector/README.md

   repository.

-* ``live-url``: when applicable, this is the URL or URLs for the 'finished' product, for example a website or a video.
+* ``live-url``: when applicable, this is the URL or URLs for the 'finished' product, for example a website or a video link.

 * ``doi``: if you archive your hack on a service such as [Zenodo](https://zenodo.org) or [figshare](https://figshare.com) (and we